paularivera28/Project_2/README.md

 4. [Results](#Results)

-## Libraries <a name="Libraries"></a>

-In this project I use the following libraries in python:

-- Pandas
-- Numpy
-- math
-- json
-- matplotlib
-- sklearn

 ## Project Motivation <a name="motivation"></a>

 In this project I was interested in exploring the Airbnb this information was obtained from the Seattle Airbnb Open Data Kaggle site and that is available for everyone who wants to consult it, .
 In this dataset we can found information about the availability, prices, charactheristics of the listed places.
 I wanted to find out what characteristics could make the price of a place publiWhat type of rooms has the highest proportion of reservations in the next 60 days?